ChrisRoark/beagle_scraper/README.md

 ## Using proxies to scrape

-Beagle Scraper support external proxies at the moment, but [proxychains](https://github.com/haad/proxychains) can be used to send request through different proxies
+Beagle Scraper support external proxies at the moment, but [proxychains](https://github.com/haad/proxychains) can be used to send requests through different proxies

 ### Install proxychains